-From Kingsgate Bridge: turn right up New Elvet, and stay to the right through Church Street and Anchorage Terrace to reach the junction with the New Inn public house.
+Turn right up New Elvet, and stay to the right through Church Street and Anchorage Terrace to reach the junction with the New Inn public house.
 Here, follow the hill straight up South Road to reach a right turn onto Elvet Hill Road.
 Here, follow signs to the Oriental Museum.
-This is a 30 minute up hill walk.
+This is a 30 minute uphill walk.

-Information on cycle lanes and routes in Durham can be found on Durham County Council website or try the cycle planner provided by Transport Direct.
+Information on cycling in County Durham can be found on the Durham County Council website or try Cyclestreets.
 There are cycle racks directly in front of the museum entrance and further cycle racks can be found in front of Elvet Hill House, to the side of the museum.
 Visitors are very welcome to use these racks but do so at their own risk.

 Durham railway station is on the East Coast Main Line.
 It is a principal stop and is called at by many intercity services.
 The journey takes approximately three hours from London, one and a half hours from Edinburgh, forty-five minutes from York, or fifteen minutes from Newcastle.

-From the South: Drive north on the A1(M), exiting at Junction 61 (signposted Durham Services).
+Drive north on the A1(M), exiting at Junction 61 (signposted Durham Services).
 At the exit roundabout, take the A177, passing through Bowburn and Shincliffe.
 As you enter the outskirts of Durham, turn left at the first roundabout.
 Continue to follow the A177, turning left at the set of traffic lights.
 Follow the A177 up the hill.
 Just past the entrance to Collingwood College turn right onto Elvet Hill Road.
-The Oriental Museum is located up the first road on the left and dedicated disabled parking together with a small number of spaces are available at the museum entrance.
-Some roadside metered parking is also available on Elvet Hill Road.
+The Oriental Museum is located up the first road on the left.